 Since 1973, American worker productivity has increased 72.2%.
 Median compensation has increased 8.7%.
 The gap — roughly 63 percentage points over five decades — represents value produced by labor and captured by capital.
 Stock buybacks, executive compensation, dividend payments, financialized corporate governance.
 The mechanisms are well-documented and strikingly stable across administrations, economic cycles, and policy regimes.

-The lived experience of this gap is familiar to most working people even if the statistic is not.
+The lived experience of this gap is familiar to you even if the statistic was not.
 The feeling that working harder does not reliably translate to living better.
 The sense that the escalator is moving but the floor is dropping.
 That is not a mood.
 It is a measured, five-decade divergence between what people produce and what they receive.

 These seven mechanisms reinforce each other without coordination.
 The attention economy fragments the collective action that might challenge the debt architecture.
 Debt forces participation in credential systems.
 Credentialism channels people into jobs where the productivity-pay gap ensures they cannot accumulate the capital to exit.
 The food system degrades the health that might fuel resistance.
 Healthcare captures the resulting demand.
 Regulatory capture prevents structural reform at every node.